Frequently Ask Questions

 In Germany it is mandatory by Law to register your residence address or place of stay.
 The Meldebestätigung confirms that you registered your address in Germany.
 You get this document during your Anmeldung appointment.

-Meldebestätigung is often required to open a bank account (with some exceptions) or get a cell phone contract.
+Meldebestätigung is often required for opening a bank account (with some exceptions) or obtaining a cell phone contract.

 You receive an Anmeldebestätigung when you register your address in Berlin (this is called the Anmeldung).
-The document is printed out and given to you during the appointment.
+The document will be printed out and given to you during your appointment.

-You can register your residence in Germany at Einwohnermeldeamt i.e. the local Resident Office Registration.
-It is recommended that you register your residence address within 2 weeks on your arrival in Germany.
-This is because REMITX Blocked account will require a copy of the residence registration also known as Meldebestätigung, so you can open and activate your Students Current Bank Account and Tax No. Click on https://umziehen.de/ to get the location of the closest the registration office to your place of stay.
+You can register your address in Germany at the local registration office (Einwohnermeldeamt).
+It is recommended that you register your residence address within two weeks of your arrival in Germany.
+This is because the REMITX blocked account requires a copy of the registration confirmation (Meldebestätigung) so that you can open and activate your student current bank account and tax number.
+You can find the location of the closest registration office to your place of stay on this website https://umziehen.de/.

 • Registration form (Anmeldung)